HL7/crmi-ig/input/pages/introduction.md

 * Open Formats - Information Models, Terminologies (Semantics), and Libraries of reusable and/or sharable Knowledge Representations/Expressions
 * Standards-based API’s, Formats, and Patterns where possible/pragmatic (otherwise supported- e.g. translation to/from)

-### Conventions
+### Conformance Language
-{: #conventions}
+{: #conformance-language}

-The keywords SHALL, SHALL NOT, SHOULD, SHOULD NOT, MAY, and NEED NOT in this document are to be interpreted as defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+The keywords **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **MAY**, and **NEED NOT** in this document are to be interpreted as defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
 Unlike RFC 2119, however, this specification allows that different applications may not be able to interoperate because of how they use optional features.
 In particular

-* SHALL: an absolute requirement for all implementations
+* **SHALL**: an absolute requirement for all implementations
-* SHALL NOT: an absolute prohibition against inclusion for all implementations
+* **SHALL NOT**: an absolute prohibition against inclusion for all implementations
-* SHOULD/SHOULD NOT: a best practice or recommendation to be considered by implementers within the context of their particular implementation; there may be valid reasons to ignore an item, but the full implications must be understood and carefully weighed before choosing a different course
+* **SHOULD/SHOULD NOT**: a best practice or recommendation to be considered by implementers within the context of their particular implementation; there may be valid reasons to ignore an item, but the full implications must be understood and carefully weighed before choosing a different course
-* MAY/NEED NOT: truly optional; can be included or omitted as the implementer decides with no implications
+* **MAY/NEED NOT**: truly optional; can be included or omitted as the implementer decides with no implications

 <br/>
 <br/>